You may have seen the term TF IDF being tossed around in the last year or so, but no one could blame you if you haven’t started paying attention yet.

 In a super controlled test environment, you would have two groups of testcases.

 In the control group, you don’t change anything.
 You’re simply getting a “baseline” result to compare against the experimental group.

 The experimental group is completely identical to the control group in most regards.

-The web pages might have the same types of backlinks, they target the same keywords, etc. All these variables must be similar and constant between each other, or else the test is flawed.
+The web pages might have the same types of backlinks, target the same keyword, etc. All these variables must be similar and constant between each other, or else the test is flawed.

 However, with the experimental group, you change one thing.
 This is the “single variable”.
 And in this case, it would be TF*IDF optimization.